Arnoques/photo-autosort/README.md

 with the timeshift of the camera (format is yyyy:MM:dd hh:mm:ss).
 This time will be added to all pictures in that subfolder when you execute again the first part of the script.

+The playlist can be seen with, for example, the following command line:
+$feh --full-screen --auto-zoom --quiet --hide-pointer --filelist playlist.txt or any other program that allows a playlist of pictures.

 Requirements
 ------------